googleworkspace/hangouts-chat-apps-script-codelab/README.md

+**Important: The content of this repository is outdated, it's now in the GitHub repository [apps-script-samples](https://github.com/googleworkspace/apps-script-samples/tree/main/solutions/attendance-chat-app).**

 # Attendance Bot: Hangouts Chat bot with Apps Script codelab

 This code sample shows how to build a Hangouts Chat bot using Google